jokk-itu/html-report-sample/README.md

-# api-template
+# html-renderer-sample

-Template project when creating a dotnet api
+Sample API project to illustrate usage of the HtmlRenderer.